Whatever stage you are at, we can offer sound and practical advice about how to deal with your children’s issues.

 - Family Relationships Centre in Port Augusta and Port Pirie

-If you are able to reach agreement, then you can record the terms of your agreement in a document prepared by you or your former spouse or if you have used mediation services, you can have the mediator prepare a parenting agreement.
-A parenting agreement is not binding but is at least a helpful guide to what has been agreed.
+If you are able to reach agreement, you can record the terms of your agreement in a document prepared by you or your former spouse or, if you have used mediation services, you can have the mediator prepare a parenting agreement.
+A parenting agreement is not binding but is at least a helpful guide to what has been agreed upon.

-If you wish to formalize your agreement, then you can contact us and we can prepare an agreement in a form that can be registered with the court and which is binding upon you and your former spouse.
+If you wish to formalise your agreement, you can contact us and we can prepare an agreement in a form that can be registered with the court and which is binding upon you and your former spouse.